bzgnyc/printf/README.md

 * Use `sscanf(3)` for all parsing
 * Recursive function for parsing the format string
 * Limit each batch to just text or just a format specifiation rather than the [_Prologue_][_%_][_Format_][_Specifier_][_Epilogue_] format above
-* Depend on `printf(3)` to reject invalid format arguments
-  - Unfortunately at least some versions of MacOS X's `printf(3)` crash on some simple but invalid formats

 ### Other ideas
 * Rewrite routines that process escape sequences, handle width/precision substitutions in conversion specifications, and sanitize conversion specifications to use `sscanf(3)` rather than character-by-character processing